 Thanks to the generosity of numerous alumni and friends of the college, scholarships are available to students in the College of Design, Architecture, Art, and Planning.

 The following DAAP scholarships have an online application process.
-With one application you can apply for all college-wide scholarships.
-Students should submit FAFSA information to UC if one of the eligibility requirements of the scholarship is financial need.
+It is recommended that students submit FAFSA information to UC if one of eligibility requirements of the scholarship is financial need.
 These scholarships are available to students currently enrolled at DAAP; incoming freshman or transfer students are not eligible.

 Applications Are Closed